-For self-led visits, schools and groups can book the Forest Classroom via the Forestry Commission on 03000 674200 or email@example.com
+For self-led visits, schools and groups can book the Forest Classroom via the Forestry England at Hamsterley – contact

-For safety and insurance purposes it’s important that schools and groups visiting Chopwell Wood inform the Forestry Commission in advance.
+For safety and insurance purposes it’s important that schools and groups visiting Chopwell Wood inform Forestry England in advance.
 It is also recommended that group leaders make an initial visit to carry out a Risk Assessment.

-Groundwork welcome enquiries from schools on any topic as they can tailor sessions to specific requirements.
-Typical sessions include: sensory activities (focussing on sound, texture and colours); minibeast hunts; introduction to trees and seasons; mapping activities; woodland art; themed walks.
+We hope the successful applicant will continue to welcome enquiries from schools on any topic and tailor sessions to specific requirements.
+Typical sessions could include: sensory activities (focussing on sound, texture and colours); minibeast hunts; introduction to trees and seasons; mapping activities; woodland art; themed walks.